-WooCommerce provides a number of core order processing statuses so that both you, your customer and any other 3rd parties can keep track of exactly how far along the WooCommerce order life-cycle an order is.
+WooCommerce provides a number of core order statuses so that both you, your customer, and any other 3rd parties can keep track of exactly how far along the WooCommerce order life-cycle an order is.

 WooCommerce’s core statuses are:

-- Processing – Payment received and stock has been reduced.
-Order is awaiting fulfillment.
+Processing – Payment received and stock has been reduced.
+Order is awaiting fulfilment.

 While these core statuses are suitable for many businesses, this cookie-cutter system may not work for everyone!

 WooCommerce customer order statuses allow stores to better represent the lifecycle of their product/services.

 So for example, Imagine a business that sells jewellery and provides custom engraving.
 They could create a custom status called ‘out to engraving’.
 Another example is a store that custom manufactures each product.
 They could create a custom status called ‘being manufactured’

 There are a few ways you can create custom order statuses: